emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 Thus, the implementation of communications does not require any service data access logic for the object, that provides zero `Coupling`_ and absolutly clear domain models.
 This means that domain model can be instance of the "class" Object.

-I also took into account the point of view that the domain model should not be responsible for the relationships.
-Therefore, there is the possibility of easy access to any object through its Repository.

 Source code